 The most cultivated berry in the U.S., strawberries have a very long growing season, running from January all the way through November.
 Grown in every state throughout the country, the growing season may be slightly shorter or longer depending on the climate of the region.
 Regardless of region however, the ideal time for purchasing strawberries is during their peak, between the months of April and June, according to About Local Foods.
 By the first month of summer, it can almost be guaranteed that these berries will be a ripe fire truck-red hue.

-“This time of year, strawberries at their best,” said Chef Anthony.
+“This time of year, strawberries at their best,” said Chef Vincenzo.
 “You’ll know because they’re brighter in color.”

 When selecting berries at the local farmer’s market or grocery store, BBC Good Food advised choosing ones that appear to be shiny with a dark red hue and a bright green cap.
 They should be firm and plump.
 Avoid strawberries with blemishes or any sign of mold.
 It’s important to know that once these fruits have been picked from their vine, they will not grow or ripen any more, so do not buy dull white or yellow ones.